-Dear Chairmen Shaheen and Cartwright and Ranking Members Moran and Aderholt:
+Dear Chairman Shaheen and Ranking Member Moran:

-On behalf of the Act 4 JJ Coalition, a broad network of organizations representing states, territories, and the District of Columbia, we are writing to express how important it is to fully fund critical juvenile justice and delinquency prevention programs for Fiscal Year 2022.
+On behalf of the Act 4 JJ Coalition, a broad network of organizations representing states, territories, and the District of Columbia, we are writing to express our sincere thanks for your support for youth justice programs in your Fiscal Year 2022 budget, and to ask that you make a commitment to robust federal funding for these programs in Fiscal Year 2023.

 Federal investments play an essential role in state juvenile justice efforts to protect youth, prevent delinquency, and promote safe communities.
-This was affirmed by Congress when it reauthorized the Juvenile Justice and Delinquency Prevention Act (JJDPA) at the end of the 115thCongress.
-The reauthorization brings this critical federal law up to date with evidence-based practices, research, and progress made in states across the country.
+This was affirmed by Congress when it reauthorized the Juvenile Justice and Delinquency Prevention Act (JJDPA) at the end of the 115th Congress.
+The reauthorization brought federal incentives in alignment with research, adolescent development, and evidence-based practices that have been adopted in jurisdictions across the county that have led to better outcomes for kids and for public safety.
+States are in need of federal investments though, particularly in training and technical assistance, to ensure that the law is carried out in a meaningful way.
+Now more than ever, after two years of a global pandemic, as young people are faced with unprecedented levels of trauma and uncertainty, we need to invest in our young people and their families.

-Under the law, which was reauthorized in 2018, states are being asked to do more to receive their federal formula grants under Title II of the Act, 2 and the Office of Juvenile Justice and Delinquency Prevention (OJJDP) is also required to provide additional technical assistance to states and key stakeholders, as well as produce more research.
-Despite these requirements, overall federal support of key juvenile justice programs has declined by a little over forty percent since the last http://www.act4jj.org/sites/default/files/resource-files/State%20Plans%20H.R.%206964%20JJDPA.pdf; Act 4 JJ, Overview of the Juvenile Justice Reform Act of 2018 (Dec.
-2018), available at http://www.act4jj.org/sites/default/files/resource-files/JJDPA%20Reauthorization%20Summary%20December%202 018.pdf.
+Under the law, which was reauthorized in 2018, states are being asked to do more to receive their federal formula grants under Title II of the Act,2 and the Office of Juvenile Justice and Delinquency Prevention (OJJDP) is also required to provide additional technical assistance to states and key stakeholders, and produce more research.
+While we were grateful to see an increase in funding for juvenile justice programs in FY 2020 and again in FY2021, the levels are still far from what is needed to adequately provide services and supports for young people and their communities.
+We strongly encourage you to consider raising the funding levels in line with the reauthorization bill, including the following amounts:

-1Juvenile Justice Reform Act of 2017, H.R.
+1 Juvenile Justice Reform Act of 2017, H.R.
 1809, 115th Cong.
 (1st Sess.
 2017).